VirtuslabWorkshops/terraform-workshop/docs/labs/Lab03.md

     ```
     Navigate to AKS in Azure Portal and find Cluster, then select 'Services' and find IP adress of published service.

 5. Open `URL` to get response.

 6. Open `URL/articles` to see details fetched from database

 ## Notes

 ## Improvement points
+- plenty of `terraform apply` operations
+- managing multiple environments
+- state is stored on local drive, how to collaborate?